jdoleary/Spellmasons/docs/old/TasksLongTerm.md

 - Brad pickuped cards and kept playing and was later suprised at his new cards.
 Make it obvious
 - I wish i could bring goons with me through the portal
 - Chaining too many units crashed the game (optimize chain)
-- Attack animation for cloned players is the same as the grunt attack animation which is confusing visually
+- Attack animation for cloned players is the same as the golem attack animation which is confusing visually
 - (maybe) Chain needs a radius to show how far away chaining will occur, maybe
 - Clone caused guys to spawn out of bounds